Local alpha-removal strength in the mean-field approximation: Local alpha -removal strength

 \subsection{Definition}

-Let us assume a single Slater-determinant description for the alpha particle and that the orbital part of the single-particle wave functions are all the same and given by $\phi_\alpha(\vecr)$, where the center of mass of the alpha particle is located at the origin.
-Then, the alpha-particle annihilation operator $\hat{\alpha}(\vecR)$ at the position $\vecR$ is given by
+Let us assume a single Slater-determinant description for the $\alpha$ particle and that the orbital part of the single-particle wave functions are all the same and given by $\phi_\alpha(\vecr)$, where the center of mass of the $\alpha$ particle is located at the origin.
+Then, the $\alpha$-particle annihilation operator $\hat{\alpha}(\vecR)$ at the position $\vecR$ is given by

-where $\vecr_{i\vecR}=\vecr_i-\vecR$ ($i=1,\cdots,4$) and $\psihat^{(q)}_{\sigma}(\vecr)$ indicates the field operator for the particle of the isospin $q=n,p$ and the spin $\sigma=\uparrow,\downarrow$.
+where $\vecr_{i\vecR}=\vecr_i-\vecR$ ($i=1,\ldots,4$) and $\psihat^{(q)}_{\sigma}(\vecr)$ indicates the field operator for the particle of the isospin $q=n,p$ and the spin $\sigma=\uparrow,\downarrow$.
 The wave function $\phi_\alpha(\vecr)$ is a well-localized function, normally assumed to be a Gaussian in the cluster model.